Hold On To Something: On New Sincerity Poetics and Julie Doxsee’s The Fastening

 *

-Julie Doxsee, whose latest book The Fastening came out in May 2022 from Black Ocean, has had all five of her books published on Black Ocean or Octopus.
+Julie Doxsee, whose latest book The Fastening came out in May 2022 from Black Ocean, has had all five of her books published on either Black Ocean or Octopus.
 Over the years she has moved to Istanbul and back, working as a teacher.
 Throughout her books, we can trace a singular, though still emblematic path taken by one of the most exciting of that sincere set.
 Her third book, The Next Monsters, a threat-laden and expansive book of prose poems, came out on Black Ocean in 2013, and although Doxsee has never returned to the prose form with as much dedication since, it certainly marks a transition into darker themes that continue to compel the poet even into this latest collection.
 The Next Monsters might have disappointed fans of her first two collections, (Undersleep, 2008 and Objects for a Fog Death, 2010), whose minimal yet kaleidoscopic lyrics paid uncharacteristic attention to syllabics and which, while symbolically hermetic, utilized parataxis—wild jumps between sentences—as its prime catalytic.
 Take the beginning of “Xylem” from Objects for a Fog Death:

 Your bells